Rockies vs. Orioles Player Props Betting Odds

-Sportsbooks have set player props for Adley Rutschman, Ryan McMahon and others when the Baltimore Orioles host the Colorado Rockies at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+You can see player prop bet odds for Adley Rutschman, Ryan McMahon and others on the Baltimore Orioles and Colorado Rockies heading into their matchup at 7:05 PM ET on Saturday at Oriole Park at Camden Yards.

 Bet on this matchup or its props with BetMGM!